 What is the CUMIPMT Function?

-The CUMIPMT Function is a Financial function.
-CUMIPMT helps in calculating the cumulative interest paid on a loan taken or an investment made.
+The CUMIPMT Function is an Excel Financial function.
+CUMIPMT helps in calculating the cumulative interest paid on a loan taken out, or earned on an investment made.

 =CUMIPMT(rate, nper, pv, start_period, end_period, type)